 are learning in their program classes.
 Some of our possible field trips

-in the Orientation Packet that families will receive in May.
+in the Welcome Packet that families will receive in May.

 We most likely will be able to accommodate students with special